Every-Language/everylanguage-map-portal/docs/code-organization-refactoring-plan.md

 ---

-**STATUS SUMMARY**: Core refactoring mission **100% COMPLETE** with dramatic architectural improvements achieved.
-Remaining work involves resolving TypeScript interface conflicts and completing build optimization - all non-blocking issues that don't impact the core architectural transformation success.
+**STATUS SUMMARY**: Core refactoring mission **100% COMPLETE** with dramatic architectural improvements achieved. **ALL REMAINING TYPESCRIPT AND BUILD ISSUES RESOLVED** ✅ - The project now builds successfully without any errors.
+Only optional enhancements remain for future consideration.